 Caregiver Tips: Let your loved one

-My recipes are to guide families to embrace healthier cooking whether they have a medical need or not.
+My recipes guide families to embrace healthier cooking whether they have a medical need.
 Most importantly, in each of these books.
 The recipes are easy healthy 30-minute recipes with everyday ingredients.
-And are also a great resource for information.
-You can take the condition of cancer or arthritis off the cover.
-And the book includes everyday family meals.
-Eating is a necessity and we hope these simple, super-satisfying recipes will make treatment a little easier with the comfort of food.
+And are also an excellent resource for information.
+You can take the condition of Cancer or arthritis off the cover.
+And the book includes regular family meals.
+Eating is necessary, and we hope these simple, super-satisfying recipes will make treatment a little easier with the comfort of food.

 Holly Clegg’s Bio:

-Eating while you are ill or not feeling well can now be easy.
+Eating while you are ill or not feeling well can now be accessible.
 Check out some of these delicious recipes to help you feel better.
 For more information, check out this site.
-Also, check out this past post from Tena Scallan’s blog: https://theultimatecaregivingexpert.com/2016/03/01/preparing-serving-feeding-loved-ones/
+Also, check out this past post from Tena Scallan’s blog: How to shop for your loved one.

 This is a classic and quick, a savory and sensational favorite you can whip up in minutes.
-By cutting the chicken and sweet potatoes into small pieces, this nutritious dish will be easier to eat.
+Cutting the chicken and sweet potatoes into small pieces will make this nutritious dish easier to eat.

 Makes 6 (2/3-cup) servings

-1 pound boneless skinless chicken breasts, cut into very small pieces Salt and pepper to taste 4 tablespoons all-purpose flour 2 cups low-sodium fat-free chicken broth 1/2 cup diced peeled sweet potatoes 1 teaspoon dried thyme leaves 2 cups frozen mixed vegetables Dough of 5 flaky refrigerator biscuits
+1 pound boneless skinless chicken breasts, cut into tiny pieces Salt and pepper to taste four tablespoons all-purpose flour 2 cups low-sodium fat-free chicken broth 1/2 cup diced peeled sweet potatoes one teaspoon dried thyme leaves 2 cups frozen mixed vegetable Dough of 5 flaky refrigerator biscuits

-1. Preheat oven 400°F. Coat pie plate or individual ramekins with nonstick cooking spray.
-2. In a nonstick skillet coated with nonstick cooking spray, cook chicken breasts over medium heat 5-7 minutes or until brown.
+1. Preheat oven to 400°F. Coat pie plate or individual ramekins with nonstick cooking spray.
+2. In a nonstick skillet coated with nonstick cooking spray, cook chicken breasts over medium heat for 5-7 minutes or until brown.
 Season to taste.
-3. Add flour and gradually add broth, stirring and cooking over medium heat until bubbly.
-Add sweet potatoes and thyme; bring to a boil, stirring, about 5 minutes.
+3. Add flour and broth, stirring and cooking over medium heat until bubbly.
+Add sweet potatoes and thyme; boil, stirring for about 5 minutes.
 4. Add mixed vegetables, cooking another 5 minutes until vegetables and sweet potato tender.
-Transfer chicken mixture to prepared dish.
-Split biscuits into layers and cover top.
-Bake 10–12 minutes or until the pastry is golden brown.
+Transfer the chicken mixture to the prepared dish.
+Split the biscuits into layers and cover the top.
+Bake for 10–12 minutes or until the pastry is golden brown.

 Nutritional information per serving

 Save time and use leftover or rotisserie chicken to make this recipe extra easy.
-Cut chicken into very small pieces and vegetables are already in small pieces to help with swallowing.
+Cut chicken into tiny pieces, and vegetables are already in small amounts to help with swallowing.

 Stuffed Bell Pepper Bake from Eating Well To Fight Arthritis Cookbook

 Who has time to stuff peppers?
-All the components and essence of a stuffed pepper combined in a simple, colorful, delectable dish.
+A stuffed pepper’s components and essence are combined in a simple, colorful, delectable dish.
 This is one of the most popular recipes on my healthy food blog!

-1 pound ground sirloin 1/2 cup chopped onion 1 1/2 cups chopped red, green and yellow bell peppers 1 teaspoon minced garlic Salt and pepper to taste 1 (14 1/2-ounce) can chopped fire-roasted tomatoes 1 1/2 cups instant rice, uncooked (try brown rice) 1 tablespoon Worcestershire sauce 1 teaspoon dried basil leaves 1 teaspoon dried oregano leaves 1 1/3 cups shredded reduced-fat sharp Cheddar cheese, divided 1 (15-ounce) can tomato sauce
+1 pound ground sirloin 1/2 cup chopped onion 1 1/2 cups chopped red, green, and yellow bell peppers one teaspoon minced garlic Salt and pepper to taste 1 (14 1/2-ounce) can diced fire-roasted tomatoes 1 1/2 cups instant rice, uncooked (try brown rice) 1 tablespoon Worcestershire sauce one teaspoon dried basil leaves one teaspoon dried oregano leaves 1 1/3 cups shredded reduced-fat sharp Cheddar cheese, divided 1 (15-ounce) can tomato sauce

-1. Preheat oven 375°F. Coat 13x9x2-inch baking dish with nonstick cooking spray.
-2. In a large nonstick skillet, cook meat, onion, peppers, and garlic 7-10 minutes or until meat is browned.
+1. Preheat oven to 375°F. Coat a 13x9x2-inch baking dish with nonstick cooking spray.
+2. In a large nonstick skillet, cook meat, onion, peppers, and garlic for 7-10 minutes or until the meat is browned.
 Drain excess fat; season to taste.
 Stir in tomatoes, uncooked rice, Worcestershire sauce, basil, and oregano.
-3. Remove from heat, add 2/3 cup cheese, stirring to combine.
+3. Remove from heat; add 2/3 cup cheese, stirring to combine.
 Transfer to prepared dish.
 Spread with tomato sauce.
-4. Bake 20-25 minutes, uncovered, or until rice is cooked.
-Sprinkle with remaining cheese and return to oven 5 minutes or until cheese is melted.
+4. Bake for 20-25 minutes, uncovered, or until rice is cooked.
+Sprinkle with remaining cheese and return to oven for 5 minutes or until cheese is melted.